subiloble/tp/docs/UserGuide.md

 ### Indicate that a student has finished a subject : `finish`

 * Indicates that a student has finished a subject.
-* Finished subjects are still shown but will be marked as red.
+* Finished subjects are still shown but will be marked as a different colour.

 Format: `finish INDEX s/SUBJECT…​`

 * Input can only contain subjects that students have enrolled in.
 * Input can contain multiple subjects.
 * Finished subjects remain finished.
+* Subjects of archived students cannot be finished.

 Examples:
 * `finish 1 s\CS2103` marks CS2103 as completed by student 1.